COVID Resurgence May Keep Trump From Closing the Gap With Biden

 If we look at the big picture, Biden’s lead currently stands at 8.6 percent in the FiveThirtyEight polling averages and 7.1 percent at RealClearPolitics.
 That’s down from a week ago but still pretty sizable.
 At this point in 2016, Clinton’s lead at RCP was 1.3 percent.
 Using FiveThirtyEight’s averages for state polls, Biden currently leads in eight states Trump carried in 2016, representing 123 of his 304 electoral votes: Arizona (3 percent), Florida (1.4 percent), Georgia (1.4 percent), Iowa (1.5 percent), Michigan (8 percent), North Carolina (2.1 percent), Pennsylvania (5.1 percent), and Wisconsin (8.4 percent).
 Trump doesn’t lead in any of the states Clinton won.
 Yes, Biden’s margins are small in some of these states, but as an experiment let’s award the president a large, uniform swing of 4 percent in the vote.
 That would tilt a bunch of states to him, but Biden would still win thanks to a sweep of the very three Rust Belt states that produced Trump’s 2016 upset — states where “real life” is becoming a problem for the incumbent.

 Meanwhile, in Senate polling, there remain plenty of close races, but new polls tilt toward good news for Democrats.
-In Michigan, where Republicans really need an upset of Democratic incumbent Gary Peters by Republican John James, two new high-quality polls of likely voters show Peters maintaining or extending his lead.
+In Michigan, where Republicans really need an upset of Democratic incumbent Gary Peters by John James, two new high-quality polls of likely voters show Peters maintaining or extending his lead.
 New York Times/Siena has Peters up 49-41, and ABC/WaPo has a slightly smaller (but incumbent-majority) 52-46 Peters lead.
 You would have to assume that if Trump is hurt by a COVID-19 surge in and near the state, his ticket mate might suffer as well.

 Two southern Senate races remain very close, but in North Carolina, a Republican-sponsored Civitas/Harper survey shows Cal Cunningham narrowly hanging on to a 46-43 lead over Republican incumbent Thom Tillis.
 And in Georgia, a poll from gold-standard Monmouth has Jon Ossoff leading Republican incumbent David Perdue 49-47 in a state where a January runoff will be held if neither candidate wins a majority.